seemavora/githubWorkshop/githubWorkshop.md

 ## Git vs GitHub:
    - Git: version control system that keeps track of your source code
    - GitHub: hosting service that manages Git repositories
+   - There are many hosting services such as GitHub, Bitbucket, internal services at many companies
+   - But they all support Git
 ## Things we will go over:
    - Fork a repo
    - Clone a repo